Bitsteward/bitsteward/README.md

 Bitsteward is a very early alpha Bitwarden client made with GTK4 and Libadwaita.
 It is NOT secure at the moment

+## This application is released under the GNU General Public License version 3.
+This means you need to make the code open to the public with the same license (GPLv3) as the one the project currently uses.
+You can modify, publish, use commercially as long as clear credit is given and the code remains open and licensed under GPLv3.

 🚧 The readme is under construction! 🚧

 ## How to run